 While you may still need to target keywords outside of this bucket, I’d recommend allocating a higher budget to keywords with high commercial intent since they’re the most likely to have the highest return.

-Find more tips on how to allocate your AdWords budget to different keyword types here.
+Find more tips on how to allocate your Google Ads budget to different keyword types here.

 Once you’ve identified your high-intent, commercial, appropriately priced keywords, you need to group them in order to configure your campaign.
-Small groupings of tightly related keywords is how you should approach structuring your ad groups.
-If you have a long list of keywords, and this task seems daunting, check out WordStream’s Free Keyword Grouper to help you out!
-Just drop in the keywords the it does the work for you.
+Small groupings of tightly related keywords are how you should approach structuring your ad groups.
+If you have a long list of keywords, and this task seems daunting, check out our resource on keyword grouping.

 Keyword research might seem like a daunting task, but it’s a critical one, and with an organized method and the right tools, you’ll be finding the perfect keywords in no time!